-For information on troubleshooting public key issues with remote control targets, see Validate Remote Control Target Public Key on page 98.
-For more information on troubleshooting remote control target issues in general, see Remote Control Target Logs below.
-For information on what successful inventory and publish policy log messages look like, see Successful Inventory and Policy Publishing on page 96.
+For information on troubleshooting public key issues with remote control targets, see Validate Remote Control Target Public Key on the previous page.
+For more information on troubleshooting remote control target issues in general, see Remote Control Target Logs on the next page.
+For information on what successful inventory and publish policy log messages look like, see Successful Inventory and Policy Publishing on page 106.